viki-org/storm-docker/README.md

     DOCKER_OPTS="-s btrfs -e lxc"

-The `-s btrfs` flag tells Docker to use btrfs as the filesystem.
+The `-s btrfs` flag tells Docker to use btrfs as the storage driver.
 The `-e lxc` flag tells Docker to use lxc as the execution driver (this allows us to gain shell access to running Docker containers, as outlined in [this Stackoverflow answer](http://stackoverflow.com/questions/20932357/docker-enter-running-container-with-new-tty)).